jamesmoore24/Digital-Savviness-IAP-UROP/README.md

-# Natural Language Processing of Baord of Director Biographies
+# Natural Language Processing of Board of Director Biographies

 Digital savviness among board of directors has been linked to financial success of several publicy-listed companies in a study done in 2017.
 Due to recent advances in technology, it has become clear that the indicators of potentially tech-savvy directors has changed which has prompted a replicate study which will be documented here.